magento/magento2-functional-testing-framework/docs/mftf-tests.md

 # MFTF functional test reference

-The Magento Functional Testing Framework runs tests on every Module within Magento.
-These files are stored within each Module folder in the Magento repo.
-This page lists all those tests so that developers can have a good sense of what is covered.
+This page lists all existing tests so that developers can have a good sense of what is covered.

 {% include mftf/functional_data.md %}